-5.1.1.3 AGREEMENT IN PRINCIPLE
+5.1.1.4 SETTLEMENT AGREEMENT

-After the Joint Meeting, Applicant continued to negotiate a settlement agreement on fish passage.
+After the draft application Joint Meeting, Applicant continued to negotiate a Settlement Agreement on fish passage.
 An Agreement in Principle (AIP) was reached in February 2020.
-The signed AIP is included in Appendix A.
+The signed AIP is included in Appendix A. Applicant has continued to work with the resource agencies and expects that the final Settlement Agreement will be signed and filed with the Commission in early spring 2022.